Alfred Ely Beach: Munn & Co.

-Munn and Beach also established a very successful patent agency.
-Beach patented some of his own inventions, notably an early typewriter designed for use by the blind and an engineering first for the Americas, designed and built one of the world's first tunnelling shields in the same year as famed engineer James Henry Greathead.
+Beach patented some of his own inventions, notably an early typewriter designed for use by the blind, an engineering first for the Americas.
+He received the gold medal by the American Institute at the New York Crystal Palace for the Great Exhibition of 1853, and his invention served as the prototype for typewriters over the next century.
+He invented a cable traction railway system, and designed and built one of the world's first tunnelling shields in the same year as famed engineer James Henry Greathead.